exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 4. ```
     [HTML] Unknown action URL: ["url"]
     ```
     Invalid action URL.
-Verify the URL for the content block in the Engagement web app.
+Verify the URL for the content block in the {user.mkg} web app.
-5. ```
+3. ```
     InAppCB: Manual action ["actionUrl"] invoked on placeholder ["placeholder"]
     ```
     This log message informs you which action/URL was called.